jjonojj/shovel/README.md

 # shovel

-**note: this project is a work in progress and 80% of the interpreter arent implemented yet.**
+**note: this project is a work in progress and 80% of the interpreter isnt implemented yet.**

 a work in progress programming language written in c. i originally started it because i wanted to learn more about programming languages and how they work.